The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 **Early MP ticks**

 Understanding how MP ticks interact with our rotation will become increasingly important as we dive deeper into non-standard lines.
-In many cases, if we get the right MP tick, often in the form of an early tick, we can conserve one filler resource.
-For example, in the AF1 F3P Standard line above, if an MP tick happens right after we enter UI, we know that the next tick will happen sometime during or after the B4 cast, granting us full MP.
+In many cases, if we get the right MP tick, often in the form of an early tick, we can conserve one filler resource. **Such filler skips will prove to be crucial in reducing the cost of non-standard lines.** For example, in the AF1 F3P Standard line above, if an MP tick happens right after we enter UI, we know that the next tick will happen sometime during or after the B4 cast, granting us full MP.
 With this, we can safely skip one filler.

 ![](https://lh4.googleusercontent.com/YCkBro8qbPjFbIHmtexoQvatFGVbbdaalbDBtMhq-lkM4qfbPATrvnPoPSv3SAMBsNH0x0X_qctiLLCRF1CxCdXtCGYFo65oGbloYaNhEUfindXTDt3uLe1IMaF4rA1KgcooK04U)